 They don’t call it a newspaper for nothing…

 The News Board is the heart and soul of The Crimson.
 We scooped that Claudine Gay would be resigning, beating national outlets to the story.
 We scooped them before, too, when we announced that Harvard’s top board would support her a few weeks earlier.
-From the Supreme Court’s decision on affirmative action against Harvard which has national implications to hard-hitting metro coverage, the Crimson News Board is frequently at the center of campus conversations.
-We receive early access to admissions data and conduct exclusive interviews with Harvard’s top administrators — and the world always listens.
-You will cover Harvard’s most consequential presidential search in decades and pull back the curtain on that secretive process.
-Writers get to see their bylines run in our newspaper and on our award-winning website which receives more than 1.75 million page views per month.
-We are a committed, close-knit community that extends from our undergraduate days to long past graduation.
+From covering student government scandals to hard-hitting metro coverage and exclusive interviews with Harvard's top administrators, our board pulls back the curtain on institutional structures across the University and the city of Cambridge.
+Staff writers see their bylines run in our weekly newspaper and on our award-winning website, which receives more than 1.75 million page views.
+We are a hardworking, close-knit community that extends from our undergraduate days to long past graduation.

 News is a home not just for aspiring journalists, but for anyone who wants to speak truth to power, amplify marginalized voices, and make a difference on campus.
-A number of our stories have garnered campus-wide — and even nation-wide — attention, ultimately pushing the administration to make changes.
+Our stories garner campus-wide — and even nationwide — attention, often pushing the administration to make impactful changes.

 Our writers learn how to ask the right questions and get answers.
 They learn how to investigate and organize facts into writing.
 No previous experience in journalism is necessary: the comp process is designed to provide students with all the skills necessary for becoming a reporter.
 We cannot emphasize this enough: no previous experience required!